pratyushatrivedi07/VenueLook/README.md

 Venue Look is an application, where user can find perfect venues and get quotes from their favorite venue providers.
 People usually visit physically to such places/venues to talk to the business owners and get quotes from them.
-This application tries to overcome this issue by giving a platform to the venue owners to list their venues for the users with basic description of the venue hereby, allowing the user to make a perfect choice.
-In case of doubts or queries, the users can reach out to the venue owners by call or by sending them an enquiry message through this platform.
+This application tries to overcome this issue by giving a platform to the venue owners to list their venues for the users with basic description of the venue thereby, allowing the user to make a perfect choice.
+In case of doubts or queries, the users can reach out to the venue owners by call or by sending them an enquiry mail through this platform.

 ### Technology Used
 #### Backend